Chart Color Schemes

 Surrey Hills (West) - Canterbury displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 The dwelling structure in Surrey Hills (West) - Canterbury, as per the latest Census, consisted of 65.7% houses and 34.3% other dwellings.
-In Melbourne metro, this was 55.5% houses and 44.5% other dwellings.
-Home ownership in Surrey Hills (West) - Canterbury stood at 46.4%, with mortgaged dwellings at 33.3% and rented ones at 20.4%.
-The median monthly mortgage repayment was $3,150, higher than Melbourne metro's $3,000.
+In comparison, Melbourne metro had 55.5% houses and 44.5% other dwellings.
+Home ownership in Surrey Hills (West) - Canterbury stood at 46.4%, with the rest being mortgaged (33.3%) or rented (20.4%).
+The median monthly mortgage repayment was $3,150, higher than Melbourne metro's average of $3,000.
 The median weekly rent was $475, compared to Melbourne metro's $451.
 Nationally, Surrey Hills (West) - Canterbury's mortgage repayments were significantly higher at $3,150 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $475.

 Frequently Asked Questions - Housing